 When Crowns Are Necessary

 Do I Need A Dental Crown?

 Crowns are typically used to treat extensively decayed teeth that can’t be treated with dental fillings.
 They are also often used to restore a tooth after it has been treated with root canal therapy or to restore teeth that have been cracked or damaged by dental trauma.
 Crowns are also more rarely used for cosmetic purposes to cover up a stained or misshapen tooth if an alternative treatment like bonding or veneers cannot be used.

 The Crown Placement Process

-The duration of your treatment depending on which type of crown you get.
-CEREC crowns can be placed in one appointment, and lab-made crowns typically take two visits.
 At your first appointment, Dr. Duncan will begin by cleaning your teeth and numbing your mouth.
 Then, he will trim your tooth to remove damaged or decayed enamel and shape it into a stable platform onto which your crown can be bonded.
 Then, he will take dental impressions or use a special imaging device to capture a 3D image of your mouth.

 Your dental impressions and images will be sent to our partner dental lab, where your crown will be made.
 In the meantime, you’ll be sent home with a temporary crown.
 Then, you’ll come back in 2-3 weeks when your crown arrives at our office and Dr. Duncan will bond it into place permanently.